Hahm Eun-jung filmography

 Hahm Eun-jung (known mononymously as Eunjung), is a South Korean singer and actress.
 She is a member of girl group T-ara and its subgroup T-ara N4.
-In 2012, Eun-jung became the first idol star to host the Korean remake of hit TV show SNL.
-The episode drew a record-breaking nationwide rating of 1.444%, the show's all time highest rating at the time.

-In 2017, Hahm became the first female idol to star in a thai movie with "Micro Love".
+She began her career at the age of seven as an entertainer in 1995, when she won the Little Miss Korea competition and debuted as a child actress in the same year in a television drama A New Generation of Adults (1995).
+In 2012, Eun-jung became the first idol star to host the Korean remake of hit TV show Saturday Night Live.
+The episode drew a record-breaking nationwide rating of 1.444%, the show's all-time highest rating at the time.
+In 2017, Hahm became the first female idol to star in a Thai movie with Micro Love.
+In 2019, she made her first appearance in a Vietnamese reality show Bistro K as a guest.